OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Fiordland National Park Lodge offers the perfect base for travellers keen to explore its namesake national park (including the famous fiord we all know and love) and the nearby town of Te Anau.
 Along with a selection of budget-friendly hotel, motel and backpacker-style rooms, the accommodation also offers special package tours so that its guests can truly revel in their natural surroundings.
 Sweeping views of Lake Te Anau are another bonus and the lodge is located quite close to the start of the Milford Track, too.

-Here’s a nice, environmentally-conscious option to consider if you’re spending some time in Queenstown before visiting Milford Sound.
-Sherwood Queenstown is a hillside retreat with stunning views of the Remarkables mountain range and Lake Wakatipu.
-Everything there was designed with sustainability in mind: LED lighting, furnishings made primarily out of upcycled materials and solar panels are among its notable features.
-Other highlights include a restaurant, a picturesque garden with picnic facilities as well as yoga and meditation classes for those needing a well-being boost.
+Here’s a nice, environmentally conscious option to consider if you’re spending some time in Queenstown before visiting Milford Sound.
+Sherwood Queenstown is a hillside retreat with incredible views of the Remarkables mountain range and Lake Wakatipu.
+Everything here has been designed with sustainability in mind: LED lighting, furnishings made primarily out of upcycled materials and solar panels are among its notable features.
+Other highlights include a restaurant, a picturesque garden with picnic facilities as well as a peaceful space for yoga and meditation classes.

-Ecoscapes is located within an hour’s drive of Queenstown, just 26 kilometres (16.1 miles) outside of Glenorchy.
-A spectacular location with easy access to lots of hiking and water-based activities is part of its appeal; but its in its sustainable practises that Ecoscapes truly thrives.
+Ecoscapes is an hour’s drive away from Queenstown, 25km (15.5mi) outside of Glenorchy.
+A spectacular location, with easy access to lots of hiking and water-based activities, is part of its appeal, but it’s in its sustainable practices that Ecoscapes truly thrives.
 The retreat’s two guest units are designed to blend with the surrounding environment; local contractors and suppliers were also at the forefront of the accommodation’s construction.
-On top of that, all water, waste disposal and energy systems are operated locally; and food prepared on the premises uses ingredients sourced from Ecoscapes’ own vegetable garden and from regional produce growers, vineyards and craft breweries.
+On top of that, all water, waste disposal and energy systems are operated locally; and food prepared on the premises uses ingredients sourced from Ecoscapes’ own vegetable garden.
+Wine from local vineyards and craft beer are also on offer.

 Nestled within a remote hillside just outside of Queenstown, Hidden Lodge is the ideal boutique accommodation for travellers wanting to immerse themselves in the region’s natural environment.
 The lodge’s very own rescue hens provide the eggs used in the complimentary breakfasts guests get to savour; locally sourced seasonal produce is also used for all meals prepared on-site (gourmet dinners are available at an additional cost).
 Along with comprising four luxurious guest suites with unobstructed lake and mountain views, Hidden Lodge also boasts its own wood-fired natural hot pool, sauna and gym facilities.

-Kingsgate Hotel Te Anau is sure to impress with its verdant gardens and stunning lake and mountain vistas.
-The hotel is not only handy to the local township it is en route to many of the region’s incredible natural wonders: the Kepler Track is just 19 kilometres (11.8 miles) away, while Lake Manapouri, the Glowworm Caves and Milford Sound are also well within reach.
+Kingsgate Hotel Te Anau is sure to impress with its verdant gardens and spectacular lake and mountain vistas.
+The hotel is not only handy to the local township, it is en route to many of the region’s incredible natural wonders: the Kepler Track is just 19km (11.8mi) away; while Lake Manapouri, the Glowworm Caves and Milford Sound are also well within reach.
 There is a bar and restaurant on-site, and 94 guest rooms available – some have adjoining beds for families travelling with kids.